Donghu Kim

 Hyunseung Kim, Byungkun Lee, Hojoon Lee, Dongyoon Hwang, Donghu Kim, Jaegul Choo

-project page / paper
+arXiv / project page

 We present DoDont, a skill discovery algorithm that learns diverse behaviors while following the behaviors in "do" videos while avoiding the behaviors in "don't" videos.